- Delta Tecnic helps managers of recycled plastic to improve the colour of the resulting products and make them more attractive to the market.

 - For white PVC which is to be reintroduced in the same colour, it is important to note that due to thermal stress, the recycled product tends to yellow.
 For this reason, Delta Tecnic offers a range of white masterbatches containing titanium dioxide, in many cases custom-made, that help improve the final colour.

 - Meanwhile, if the manufacturer wants to make parts in a specific colour, Delta Tecnic recommends separating the residual products by colour and making a specific masterbatch for each colour, thus improving the final colour of each part.

 The company has been helping the PVC industry to incorporate colour in all its applications for more than 40 years.
 Waste managers purchase end-of-life products with the aim of reforming them as plastic.
-These recyclers shape the products into pellets with an extruder and the recycled compound is then sold to plastic parts transformers.
-In this way, Delta Tecnic supplies its special masterbatches to be introduced during the PVC recycling process to improve the quality of the final component.
+These recyclers shape the products into pellets with an extruder, and the recycled compound is then sold to plastic parts transformers.
+In this way, Delta Tecnic supplies its special masterbatches for the PVC to be introduced during the PVC recycling process to improve the quality of the final component.

 The recycling rate of PVC, one of the highest